gmarimon98/dd-srd/content/character-stats/experience.md

 There is no monetary currency in this system, only experience points.

 If your character is one of the owners of a [side sheet]({{< relref "/optional-rules/side-sheets" >}}), you can also spend your experience points to upgrade the side sheet's tags.

+## Refund Tags

+With the GM's permission, you can refund any tag that no longer applies to your character.
+If you refund a tag, erase it from your sheet and gain experience equal to [how much that tag would have cost to gain]({{< relref "/reference#experience" >}}).
+For example, you can refund a 3✦ tag to gain 9 experience back.

+You can also partially refund a tag by downgrading its level.
+For example, you can downgrade a tag from 4✦ to 3✦ and gain 7 experience back.

+You can use tag refunding and downgrading to support the narrative of an evolving character.
+For example, if your character starts out as a `Scared Kid` but eventually becomes an `Experienced Soldier`, you can downgrade the former tag as your character becomes more experienced and eventually replace it with the latter tag.